Hug0lmn/Financial-Regulation-RAG/README.md

 ## Limitations (Intentional at This Stage)

-- Slow generation.
+- Slow generation (dependant on hardware).
-- Cleaning logic still fragile and sensitive to document structure.
-- Chunking not yet optimized.
-- Embedding and retrieval rely on similarity models.
-- Prompting strategy is intentionally minimal.
+- Prompting strategy not optimal and result not sufficient.

 These limitations form the basis of the roadmap for future work.